minhtrannhat/coen346_cpu_scheduler/README.md

   - `new_priority = max(100,min(old_priority - bonus + 5,139))`
 - Time unit for this program is in milliseconds but we may assume we have to update the status every 100ms.
 For reference, 1000ms = 1 second.
 - If a process finishes running before it's time slice, the scheduler will idle till the next time slice.
+- Don't create more "process" threads than necessary.
+Threads should be started, suspended, resumed and then joined.
+- Use a min heap for the expired queue.
+Don't need to sort the active queue.
+- Computing bonus priority should be done in userProcess.

 ## Implementation

 - [ ] Create a parser to parse the `input.txt` file.
 - [ ] Create three separate kinds of threads for: scheduler, processes and clock.
   - [ ] The scheduler only knows the PID, priority of a process and when to allocate CPU to a process.
+Processes from the scheduler's POV is `schedulerProcess.py`
   - [ ] A process only knows the arrival time, burst time and time spent in CPU and how much time left to finish execution.
+Processes from the processes itself POV is `userProcess.py`
     - The process thread is started when the CPU gives it execution time for the first time.
 Then it can be suspended.
   - [ ] The clock thread should be started in the main python thread.
     - [ ] Use shared Mutex and Singleton (?), use Barrier of 1 to achieve Round Robin.